The following information is about Growing Pudina In Pots.

-- Mint plants require lots of water to thrive, so the soil you use should be well-drained and deep, so it should be capable of holding some moisture as per the plant requires.
+- Mint plants require lots of water to thrive, so the soil you use should be well-drained and deep, so it should be capable of holding some moisture as per the plant requirements.

-- Even though mint adapts to all types of the soils, it produces the best soil types, but foliage in the potting soil that is enriched with organic compost or well-rotted manure.
+- Even though mint adapts to all types of soils, it produces the best soil types, but the foliage in the potting soil is enriched with organic compost or well-rotted manure.

 Suitable Containers for Growing Pudina In Pots:

-- The mint needs a large sized container for growing mint.
-The mint plant grows vigorously, and most of them grow by their own.
+- The mint needs a large-sized container for growing mint.
+The mint plant grows vigorously, and most of them grow on their own.

-- Don’t use shallow container, the roots of the plant may spread out from the bottom of the container.
-Shallow container can weaken plants or cause uneven root spread.
+- Don’t use shallow containers, the roots of the plant may spread out from the bottom of the container.
+The shallow container can weaken plants or cause uneven root spread.

-- For growing mint, the size of the container should be 8 inches or more in diameter and depth of the container should be 10 to 12 inches, mint plants need enough space to expand.
+- For growing mint, the size of the container should be 8 inches or more in diameter, and the depth of the container should be 10 to 12 inches, mint plants need enough space to expand.